 “These patients are really sick and need help, but they have largely been left out of research.”

 “Their CDI excludes them from IBD trials and their IBD excludes them from CDI treatment trials,” said Dr. Allegretti, “so I felt like I had to do all I could to find something to help them.”

 Buoyed by her research findings, Dr. Allegretti joined the staff at Brigham and Women’s Hospital, seizing an opportunity to build one of the country’s largest FMT programs.
 Today, doctors across New England refer their patients to her and she advises institutions around the country on how to build their own FMT programs to help desperately ill people with IBD gain access to this life-altering treatment.

-“It’s devastating to tell a patient that they’ve exhausted their therapeutic medical options, which is why I’ve been so focused on expanding our clinical trials program.”
+“It’s devastating to tell a patient that they’ve exhausted their therapeutic options, which is why I’ve been so focused on expanding our clinical trials program.”

-“I’m pretty relentless when it comes to establishing new trials at our center,” said Dr. Allegretti, “because my goal is to have an option for everyone who comes to us that needs one.”
+“I’m pretty relentless when it comes to establishing new trials at our center,” said Dr. Allegretti, “because my goal is to have a medicine for everyone who comes to us.”

 Dr. Allegretti sees a lot of work ahead to continue driving the research forward – towards more treatments for patients in need, and ultimately cures for these diseases.
-With her indomitable spirit, pushing the frontiers of scientific discovery, the IBD community will likely see many more breakthroughs from Dr. Allegretti in the years to come.
+With her indomitable spirit, pushing the frontiers of scientific discovery, the IBD community will likely see more breakthroughs from Dr. Allegretti in the years to come.

 Joseph B. Kirsner Professor of Medicine; Chief, Section of Gastroenterology, Hepatology and Nutrition; Co-Director, Digestive Diseases Center; University of Chicago Medicine, Chicago, ILRead his story